ethyca/fides/docs/fides/docs/tutorial/overview.md

 # Tutorial Overview

 In this tutorial, we'll imagine that your business sells pizza online.
-"Best Pizza Co" has an ecommerce web application that you sell pizza through and an analytics tool that you use to maintain a constant inventory of pizzas to send and understand their buyers market.
+"Best Pizza Co" has an ecommerce web application through which it sells pizza, and an analytics tool used to maintain a constant inventory of available pizzas to better understand the market.
 Your data ecosystem might look like this:

 ![Best Pizza Co's Data Ecosystem](../img/BestPizzaCo_DataEcosystem.png)

-When looking to expand to other international markets, you've decided to be intentional in how you scale your technology.
-Using Fides, we will show you how to:
+While looking to expand into international markets, you've decided to be intentional in the means of scaling your technology.
+In this tutorial, you'll learn how to use Fides to:

-1. Declare what categories of PII you have in your 3 databases using Dataset annotations
+1. Create Dataset Annotations, to declare the categories of PII stored in your three databases
-2. Create business-function related groupings for your applications using System privacy declarations
+2. Use System Privacy Declarations, to create business-function-related groupings for your applications
-3. Build a set of rules dictating what Best Pizza Co deems to be allowed use of PII data in your Policy
+3. Build a set of rules dictating what Best Pizza Co. considers to be "allowed use of PII data", in accordance with your privacy policy

-When you're done creating these Datasets, Systems, and Policy, your Fides data model might look something like this:
+When you're done creating the Datasets, Systems, and Policy, your Fides data model might look like this:

 ![Best Pizza Co's modeled in Fides](../img/BestPizzaCo_FidesModel.png)

 ## Next: Taxonomy

-Using these basic principles, you'll begin building a practice of data privacy awareness amongst the software teams at your company.
-Let's get started with the fundamentals by understanding the Fides language [Taxonomy](taxonomy.md).
+Using these basic principles, you'll begin building a practice of data privacy awareness throughout the software teams at your company.
+Start with the fundamentals, by understanding the Fides language [Taxonomy](taxonomy.md).